132nd-vWing/132-TRP-388/TRP/BAS/BAS-05/Website Text.md

 Have DCS installed and patched to the Open Beta version available on the 132nd training server.
 Ensure that the 388th Kneeboard Pack is correctly placed into the kneeboard folder.
 Familiarise yourself with the tanker rejoin and tanking proces as desribed in the 388th Training Manual.
-Ensure that TacView, or some other recording mechanism, is correctly operating.

 ## Instructor Preparation:
 Not required.